dipankardas011/dipankardas-portfolio/content/posts/aboutme.md

   - gitops workflow with argocd
   - terraform module for GKE standard cluster with HPA and Cluster AutoScaler
 - play with cloudflare
+- frappe development for internal toolings
+- github custom multi-runner for single VM using ansible
 - certbot
   - nginx
   - dns-cloudflare